The Ultimate Guide to Netflix Australia

 How much does Netflix Australia cost?

 As with most streaming services, Netflix runs on a paid subscription model.
 You simply choose a Netflix subscription, and pay monthly for unlimited viewing of the entire content library and you can cancel at any time.

 There are three Netflix plans to choose from.
-These plans start at $9.99 for the Basic, $13.99 for the Standard and $19.99 for the Premium plan.
+The Netflix Australia prices start at $9.99 for the Basic, $13.99 for the Standard and $19.99 for the Premium plan.
 The different price points are reflected in the type of access on each plan.
 For example, the Basic plan doesn’t have HD streaming, while the Premium plan has both HD and Ultra HD streaming.
 Each plan will also have a different number of devices that you’re able to stream on at the same time.

 If you’re wondering which Netflix Australia plan is right for you, the following table includes a comparison of the Netflix price (in AUD) and plan features.